Keeping Campus Safe and Secure

 Anonymous Tip Line: (508) 541-1704

-The mission of Campus Safety is to keep the campus safe and secure.
-Campus Safety provides a comprehensive program of safety, security, crime prevention, fire safety, medical emergency assistance, property management, parking and related services to help ensure the College maintains a safe and secure environment.
+The mission of the Campus Police and Safety Department is to keep the campus safe and secure.
+Campus Police and Safety provides a comprehensive program of safety, security, crime prevention, fire safety, medical emergency assistance, property management, parking and related services to help ensure the College maintains a safe and secure environment.
 We feel campus safety is a part of the educational process and encourage students to make responsible decisions.
 We welcome suggestions that will enhance our services.

-Dean College partners with TeamOps, LLC to operate its Campus Safety Department, and the College’s Law Enforcement Services Unit as the framework to its safety endeavors.
-The Campus Safety Department communicates, cooperates, and collaborates with Dean College’s Law Enforcement Services Unit to ensure the continued safety of our students, staff and faculty.
-Campus Safety Officers are authorized to enforce college rules and regulations and to assist the College’s Law Enforcement Unit to serve and protect the Dean community.
-The college community is encouraged to report crimes and suspicious activity promptly to the Campus Safety Department at 508-541-1888, or Ext 1888, or by e-mail at email@example.com.
+The Campus Police and Safety Department combines both sworn police officers as well as non-sworn campus safety officers to ensure campus safety and security for our students, staff and faculty.
+They utilize a combination of community building, safety awareness and police presence in order to maintain the continued safety and well-being of our campus community.
+Campus Safety Officers are authorized to enforce college rules and regulations in order to to serve and protect the Dean community.
+The college community is encouraged to report crimes and suspicious activity promptly to the Campus Police and Safety Department at 508-541-1888, or Ext 1888, or by e-mail at firstname.lastname@example.org.

-Campus Safety is tasked with providing the following services:
+Campus Police and Safety is tasked with providing the following services: